 I am so excited to share this fun tutorial on how to make a cement trivet.
-Like many of my projects, I purchased the supplies with big plans to make fun trays and trivets.
+Like many of my craft projects, I purchased the supplies with big plans to make fun trays and trivets.
 And, then the bucket of cement and the plastic trays sat in my office for weeks (months).

 cement trivet supply list

 The best part of this cement trivet tutorial is it requires four items.
-Quick setting cement, plastic trays, cooking spray, bucket and an utensil or tool to mix the cement.
+Quick setting cement, plastic trays, cooking spray, bucket and a utensil or tool to mix the cement.
 I had everything on hand except for the cement mix which I picked up a bucket of Quikrete at Home Depot.

-I pulled a few plastic containers from my “island of misfit plastic.”
+I pulled a few plastic containers from my “island of misfit plastic castoffs.”
 I chose three different shapes and/or sizes of plastic containers to choose from to make a cement trivet.

 I sprayed the up-cycled plastic containers with cooking spray and pretty much followed the directions on the bucket of cement.
 I filled each tray to about 1/2 of the container’s depth and let them “set for one to two days.

 With excited anticipation, I pried the cement from the trays and pretty much did an air fist bump when all three cement forms were intact.

 after | trivet

 And, when I flipped the large trivet I found this little treasure from the bottom of the plastic container.
 How fun is this trivet?
 It gives the trivet it a little bit of character.
 This imprint is a little treasure.
 I loved it so much I use the trivet with this side facing up.